 There are three types of goats, milk (Saanen, Anglo Nubian, British Alpine) fibre (Cashmere, Mohair) and meat (Boer) goats.
-Whilst each type has different needs, handling of goats should be carried out in such a manner which will avoid injury or unnecessary suffering.
+Whilst each type has different needs, handling of goats should be done to avoid injury or unnecessary suffering.

 They can be kept in various situations from extensive grazing to close confinement and housing.
 Whatever the form of husbandry there is an obligation and a clearly defined responsibility under the Prevention of Cruelty to Animals act 1986 to care for their welfare.

 Having bought goats from the saleyard or through a private sale you need to ensure that you are prepared to provide adequate transport to your new property.

 The Code of Accepted Farming Practice for the Welfare of Goats provides details on your responsibilities.
 This provides some basic information regarding your obligations towards your goats.

 - Goats can be flighty so move quietly without beating and the use of dogs